 Compared to other North American mountain resort communities, Whistler does extremely well at housing its workforce within its boundaries.
 In 2015, approximately 79% of Whistler’s total workforce resided here.
 However, Whistler is currently experiencing another housing shortage and a task force has been created to address the issue.

 The Mayor’s Task Force on Resident Housing is a newly formed Select Committee of Council of local stakeholder organizations and community representatives–each in a unique position to contribute to the understanding, evaluation, planning and implementation of Whistler’s resident housing initiatives.
 Find out more here.

 Task Force initiatives in progress

 - Increasing investigations and enforcement of property owners who use their residential homes for tourist rentals illegally.

-- Encouraging business owners to lease properties for their employees to help ensure they can recuit and retain their much needed staff for the season.
+- Encouraging business owners to lease properties for their employees to help ensure they can recruit and retain their much needed staff for the season.

-- Developing a new Rental Housing Program to connect home owners with vacant properties to leasing opportunities with local businesses for their saff.
+- Developing a new Rental Housing Program to connect home owners with vacant properties to leasing opportunities with local businesses for their staff.

-- Planning for the launch of new business licencing for appropriately zoned properties to provide visitor accommodation.
+- Planning for the launch of new business licensing for appropriately zoned properties to provide visitor accommodation.